shawcalvin-personal/startup/README.md

 - Application elements - Updated styling and made elements responsive to interactions like hovering.
 - Application text content - Consistent fonts and sizing for appropriate elements.
 - Application images - Added consistent image sizing and aspect ratio.

+## JavaScript Deliverable
+For this deliverable, I added functionality to the application and added placeholders for future technologies.
+- Login -  When you enter your name on index.html, it stores your name in local storage to use for database queries.
+- Database - Users can save movies.
+When they save a movie, it is stored in local storage.
+- WebSocket - Users can like and dislike movies, which updates the like count.
+I created placeholder functions getLikeCount and getDislikeCount that will be replaced with live WebSocket data.
+- Logic - Added functionality to generate random movies, which queries local storage for 3 random movies.

+## Service Deliverable
+For this deliverable, I added functionality to the application and added placeholders for future technologies.
+- Node / Express - Done.
+- Static Middleware for Frontend - Done.
+- Calls to Third Party Endpoints - Instead of loading .jpg files into the public folder, the application calls a third party endpoint to get several hundred movies and their posters upon load.
+- Backend Service Endpoints - Created post and delete endpoints for saving and removing movies from a users list.
+- Frontend Calls Service Endpoints - Upon load, the application calls the loaded movies and saved movies endpoints to get the Top Movies and Random Movies.